fjebaker/notes/src/nix-systems/boot-bios.md

-# Notes on Boots, Boot Loaders and BIOS control
+# Boot Loaders and BIOS control

 Loose collection of notes and predominantly case studies for solutions to problems that develop before the operating system starts.